BirdeeHub/shelua/REPR.md

 A shell representation is a collection of functions used for defining the actual character sequences your commands translate into.

-`shelua` takes care of resolving the pipes of functions, and defining all the special properties of the library, and provides a built in representation for `posix` shells.
+`shelua` takes care of resolving the pipes of functions, and defining all the special properties of the library.

+It also provides a built in representation for `posix` shells.

-These functions define the actual connective characters that join things together, after shelua has taken care of the structuring for you.
+These representation functions define the actual connective characters that join things together, after shelua has taken care of the structuring for you.

 To define and use a new representation, add the table to the `repr` table in the `SheluaOpts` table.
 Then set the `shell` setting to the name of its key in that table.